-If you’re a service member struggling with your mortgage payment, you may qualify for a special military hardship.
-Additionally, military service members have protection against foreclosure for 9 months following termination of active duty.
+If you’re a service member struggling with your mortgage payment, you may qualify for special military options.
+Additionally, military service members have protection against foreclosure for 12 months following termination of active duty.
 See our military help in action with this video or read below for details.
 You can also visit Army OneSource or Military OneSource.

 "I'm facing a financial hardship as a service member in active duty; what help is available?"